Master Gunners of the South African Army: Prior appointments

 There is a short list of people who completed the Royal Artillery's Long Gunnery Staff Courses at Larkhill in Great Britain.
 They are not listed in the nominal roll, but are generally acknowledged to be Master Gunners by right.
 This list includes Maj Gen Boet Stapelberg, Maj Gen Jan Robbertze, Maj Gen Bob Meintjies, Brigadier "Greyvie" Greyvenstein, Brigadier Leisegang, Brigadier Jack Hawtayne, Brigadier Helm Roos and Brigadier Willie Kotze.

-Being invested with the Master Gunner's Badge is a coveted source of pride for all gunners within the South African Artillery fraternity.
+Being invested with the Master Gunner's Badge is a source of pride for all gunners within the South African Artillery fraternity.